informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

    3. What other legislation exists that deals with preservation of at-risk data (USA or beyond)?
    4. How does the American public perceive government data loss?&#x20;
    5. How does this compare with other countries?
-4. Write a paragraph on your findings, reflections, or lingering questions onto the shared research google doc: [**Link to Research Team Summaries**]
+4. Write a paragraph on your findings, reflections, or lingering questions onto the shared research doc: [**Link to Research Team Summaries**](https://wustl.box.com/s/nu3mn7oeyojvkwg30jwrqxlkh6wbsbve)

 🛠️**Skills Needed:** Basic command of English to either read or write summaries of findings.
 Intermediate to advanced levels of reading and writing in order to find, assess, and summarize findings for a general United States audience and English reader.
 Additional language skills would be useful for translation or finding global readings and data.&#x20;